popsim-consortium/stdpopsim/docs/tutorial.rst

 .. command-output:: stdpopsim HomSap --help
     :ellipsis: 20

 For conciseness we do not show all the output here but this time you should see a different output which shows options for performing the simulation itself and the species default parameters.
-This includes selecting the demographic model, chromosome, recombination map, and number of samples.
+This includes selecting the demographic model, chromosome, recombination map, distribution of fitness effects, and number of samples.

 The most basic simulation we can run is to simulate a diploid genome
 - i.e., a single individual -